-The 2018 Make A Splash Tour Presented by Phillips 66 kicks off June 1!
+The 2018 Make A Splash Tour Presented by Phillips 66 Was a great success!

 Each year, the USA Swimming Foundation embarks on a national awareness tour which visits cities across America to spread the lifesaving message of learn-to-swim.
-This year marks the tenth year of the Make a Splash Tour presented by Phillips 66, which has visited more than 45 cities nationwide.
-Are we coming to a city near you?
-Check out the Tour page to find out!
+This year marked the tenth year of the Make a Splash Tour presented by Phillips 66, which has visited more than 45 cities nationwide.
+Check out the Tour page for more information!

 Make a Splash is your Resource to Find, get, or Give Swim Lessons!

 The USA Swimming Foundation’s Make a Splash initiative is saving children's lives through swim lessons.
 Through Make a Splash, the USA Swimming Foundation partners with learn-to-swim providers, community-based water safety advocates, and national organizations to provide swimming lessons and educate children and their families on the importance of learning how to swim.

 The 3 main focus areas of Make a Splash are:

 - Raising Awareness – we want to educate YOU and the nation about how important it is to get children into swimming lessons!
 To see how we are educating parents, children, and communities all over America about the importance of learning to swim, check out the highlights from our annual Make a Splash Tour presented by Phillips 66.

 - Aligning Partners – we are bringing together national organizations, community-based water safety coalitions and advocacy groups, and volunteers to help us spread our water safety message!
 Interested in joining one of our networks?
 Click here!

 - Increasing Participation – our current goal is to reach 1 million children annually through our Make a Splash Local Partner swim lesson provider network!
 To enroll a child in swim lessons and have them be a part of the 1 million, enter your zip code in the swim lesson finder below.